Meira-JH/spotenu-frontend-project/README.md

 <img src="https://github.com/Meira-JH/spotenu-frontend-project/blob/master/spotenu-fullstack/src/img/music/logo-colorida.svg"/>
 </p>

 Spotenu is my first FullStack project.
-It consists in a development of an imaginary web-desktop-first application, as an activity result of Labenu's full-stack development course.
+It consists in the development of an imaginary web-desktop-first application, as an activity result of Labenu's full-stack development course.
 The front-end code uses ReactJS as main framework and Firebase hosting/deploy.
 The back-end is structured through Google's Cloud Firestore platform.

 ## Tools and technologies